 • Promotes diversity and inclusion through celebration of all creative communities, both new and established

-For one night only, the island of Ireland and select international locations become YOUR free cultural playground, where you’re invited to seek out the culture around every corner.
+For one night only, Dublin becomes YOUR free cultural playground, where you’re invited to seek out the culture around every corner.

 Culture Night Dublin is brought to you by Dublin City Council with funding from the Arts Council.

 Only events or venues registered with Culture Night Dublin can apply Culture Night branding.